-Be sure to read our instructions about mixing and matching Fastly VCL with custom VCL (/vcl/custom-vcl/creating-custom-vcl/).
+Be sure to read our instructions about mixing and matching Fastly VCL with custom VCL.
 It's important to include the entire VCL boilerplate if you do not intend to override the Fastly default settings.

 To configure Fastly to follow redirects to Spaces objects, insert the following VCL in your custom VCL: